How to Make White Buttercream

 Instructions

-- Beat 2 cups of unsalted butter on a medium-high speed (6-8 on a KitchenAid) for 2 minutes with a paddle attachment / stand mixer or a hand mixer.
+• Beat 2 cups of unsalted butter on a medium-high speed (6-8 on a KitchenAid) for 2 minutes with a paddle attachment and stand mixer or in a large bowl with an electric hand mixer.
 It should become lighter in color and look white once it's been whipped up.

-- Gradually add in 7 cups of powdered sugar while mixing slowly on the lowest setting.
-Half way through add in 3 Tbsp of heavy cream to make it easier to mix.
+• Gradually add in 7 cups of powdered sugar while mixing slowly on the lowest setting.
+Halfway through, add 3 Tbsp of heavy cream to make it easier to mix.
 I like to place a kitchen towel over my mixer to help contain any powdered sugar clouds.

-- If your buttercream isn't as white as you'd like at this point, you can mix in a tiny drop of purple gel food coloring or 1 tsp of titanium dioxide powder on a low speed to brighten it.
+• If your buttercream isn't as white as you'd like at this point, you can mix in a tiny drop of purple gel food coloring or 1/2 tsp of white gel food coloring on a low speed to brighten it.

 Notes